Bracketeers/Launchpad/docs/grid.md

 # Grid

-GUIcci uses Flexbox in order to create a super flexible grid system.
+Launchpad uses Flexbox in order to create a super flexible grid system.

 ## Basics
 Building a grid is done in just two steps.
 1. Create a `row` container
 2. Add as many `column` elements as you want.
-GUIcci and the power of flexbox will handle the rest and ensure all of your columns have equal widths
+Launchpad and the power of flexbox will handle the rest and ensure all of your columns have equal widths

 <div class="example">
   <div class="row">